Confidence for customers

 Publication of complaint data

 In addition, the UK’s Financial Ombudsman Services also publishes a bi-annual report showing the number of customers that asked for an independent review of a complaint decision made by us.

 There are many forms of vulnerability which can change over time.
-Our insight into the needs of vulnerable customers helps us create products and investments which help people through difficult times.
+Our insight into the needs of vulnerable customers helps us create products, investments and services which help people through difficult times.
 We liaise with charities and social enterprise experts to help guide us on how we can improve.
-Since 2015 we continue to deliver a number of initiatives relating to how we deal with vulnerable customers.